 Cycling Mt.
-Tamalpais via Panoramic Highway South -- View from Pan Toll Road South
+Tamalpais via Panoramic Highway South

-Ride 8.1 miles gaining 2,088’ at 4.4% average grade.
+Ride 10.3 miles gaining 2,724’ at 4.7% average grade.

 This climb is one of the four primary routes in Marin County to the top of Mt.
 Tamalpais.

 Mt.
-Tamalpais is the highest peak in the Marin County and has two peaks: the East Peak (2,574') and West Peak (2,563').
+Tamalpais is the highest mountain in the Marin County and has two peaks: the East Peak (2,574') and West Peak (2,563').
 The white radar dome that sits upon Mt.
 Tam's slightly lower western peak is quite discernible from afar.
 An exceptionally scenic and unique riding opportunity is to ride from the Golden Gate Bridge to the top of Mt.
 Tam (see details at GGB page).

 This climb is divided into three parts:

 - Pantol Road to Rock Springs: The second leg is up Pantoll Road from its intersection with Panoramic Highway, to Rock Springs Parking Area (staging area for many television commercial shoots, often for cars and trucks).
 Along this route we have great views down to the Pacific Ocean and near the top of Mt.
-Diablo, San Francisco Bay and San Francisco.
+Diablo, San Francisco Bay, and San Francisco.
 This segment is 1.4 miles / 490' / 6.2%.

 - Ridgecrest Boulevard East: The final leg along Ridgecrest Boulevard East is the easiest section, giving us more spectacular views of Mt.
-Diablo, San Francisco Bay and San Francisco.
+Diablo, San Francisco Bay, and San Francisco.
 This segment ends as Ridgecrest "crests" just east of the radio dome atop Mt.
 Tam’s West Peak and is 1.5 miles /510’ / 6.8%.